 Call type What it does When to use it Distress Alerts all stations that you need assistance and sends them your current position.
 In an emergency only.
-Individual Calls a single station using the User MMSL.
+Individual Calls a single station using the User MMSI.
 Any time you want to talk to another station.
-Group Calls all the stations that have the same Group MMSL as yours.
-Any time you want with the whole group you are traveling with at the same time.
+Group Calls all the stations that have the same Group MMSI as yours.
+Any time you want to speak with the whole group at the same time.
 All Ships Calls all stations within range of your radio.
 Safety warnings (e.g., debris in the water) or any urgent situation.